 Frequently Asked Questions about Scuba Certification

-1) Academic – Here you’ll learn the basics of dive theory, equipment and safety.
+1. Academic – Here you’ll learn the basics of dive theory, equipment and safety.
 Upon registering for a course, you will receive a start-up packet, containing a manual and set of videos to review before your first class.

 All academic and confined water training is done onsite.
-We have our own classroom, complete with digital projector.
-Downstairs is our heated indoor pool.
+We have our own classroom, as well as, a heated indoor pool.
 The pool facility is complete with showers and lockers for your convenience.
 Just bring a bathing suit & towel!

-The summer months (June through August) we do our dives locally, usually at the Aurora reservoir.
-It’s a fun weekend starting at 8:00 am each day and finishing up around 2:00 pm.
+2. During the summer months (June through August) we do our dives locally at the Aurora reservoir.
+It’s a fun quick and fun location, that is conveniently located in our home state of Colorado.

 Absolutely!
 All that’s required is a Referral Kit from us and you’re ready to enjoy your dives and the tropical sun at the same time.
 In most destinations, we can even book your Open Water Dives with a reputable PADI dive facility.

 We can get you certified in as little as two weekends.
 Our weekend classes are designed for those with limited free time.
 However, you can also get certified in a more leisurely pace with our extended weekday format courses.
 Both formats are followed by the Open Water Dives conducted over one weekend.

 The minimum age is 10 years old, however some restrictions do apply to divers under the age of 15 for safety reasons.